Zum Inhalt springen

 • Store folded in a cool, dry place

-• Keep away from direct sunlight
+• Keep all natural fibers away from direct sunlight

-• Allow fabric to breathe
+• Allow fabrics to breathe naturally

-• Avoid plastic containers
+• Avoid plastic containers that can trap moisture

-• Iron while slightly damp if needed
+• Iron linen while slightly damp if needed

 Special Care